scorixear/discord.ts-architecture/README.md

 * [TwoWayMap](#twowaymap)

 ## DiscordHandler
-Provides classes for interaction with the discord.js Client and exposes client for custom usage.
+Provides methods for interaction with the discord.js Client and exposes client for custom usage.

 ### Properties
 | Properties | Type | Description |